Ficus benjamina: Destructive roots and hurricane propensity

 The United States Forest Service states, "Roots grow rapidly, invading gardens, growing under and lifting sidewalks, patios, and driveways."
 They conclude that its use in tree form is too large for residential planting, therefore, the species should only be used as a hedge or clipped screen.

 These trees are also considered a high risk for succumbing to storm gale winds in hurricane-prone South Florida.
 As a consequence, in many jurisdictions in South Florida, no permit is needed for removal of these trees.
 The South Florida Water District recommends removing them safely and promptly.

 Allergic reactions

+Lactifer inside shoot axis of Ficus benjamina showing latex particles.
+Image using cryo-SEM.

 The plant is a major source of indoor allergens, ranking as the third-most common cause of indoor allergies after dust and pets.
 Common allergy symptoms include rhinoconjunctivitis and allergic asthma.
 Ficus plants can be of particular concern to latex allergy sufferers because of the latex in the plants and should not be kept in the environment of those allergic to latex.
 In extreme cases, Ficus sap exposure can cause anaphylactic shock in latex allergy sufferers.
 The consumption of many parts of the plant can lead to nausea, vomiting, and diarrhea; safe exceptions are the edible fruits.

 Allergy to Ficus plants develops over time and from exposure.
 The allergy was first observed in occupational settings amongst workers who regularly handled the plants.
 A study of workers at four plant-leasing firms showed that 27% of the workers had developed antibodies in response to exposure to the plants.